 Even on smaller budgets, there’s still plenty of running watches choice, including offerings for beginners just starting out, regulars looking to push themselves and athletes aiming to smash their running bests, with the following the best of the affordable bunch.

+Below we've put together a guide on the best cheap running watches that you can buy right now.
 If your budget stretches a little further you might also want to check out our guide to the best running watches for any budget too.

 Note: we've ranked these from cheapest to most expensive according to prices at time of writing.